Faheem2407/Land-Service-Help-Center-Software-2025/README.md

 # 🌍 Land Service Assistance & Receipt Management System

 A complete real-life Laravel-based solution for generating digital receipts, managing land service centers, calculating processing charges, and automating land-service support operations.
-This system is actively used in production by land service centers in Bangladesh.
+This system is actively used in production by land service centers in Bangladesh (Jamalpur Branch).

 ---